COMPAR-EU project overview

 - Discuss, formulate and agree on draft recommendations, conclusions and other related contents (e.g. summary of findings tables, narrative summaries, etc.).

-So far, the Diabetes Mellitus Type 2 Panel has been established.
-It consists of sixteen participants from nine European countries (Croatia, Denmark, Germany, Greece, Ireland, Romania, Spain, the Netherlands, and the United Kingdom).
+The Diabetes Mellitus Type 2 Panel consists of sixteen participants from nine European countries (Croatia, Denmark, Germany, Greece, Ireland, Romania, Spain, the Netherlands, and the United Kingdom).
 The panel has a wide representation of stakeholders including health services researchers, endocrinologists, health economists, family practitioners, self-management experts, nurses, nutritionists, patient advocates and guideline methodologists.